 The seatbelt pretensioners are designed to tighten the seatbelts when activated.
 In frontal and near-frontal crashes, the seatbelt pretensioners may be activated alone or, if the crash is of sufficient severity, together with the front airbags.
-The pretensioners may also activate when a Safety Canopy airbag deploys.
+In side crashes and rollovers, the pretensioners will be activated when the Safety Canopy is activated.